Using the API

 API Tokens

-Tokens are presented exactly like JWTs: Authorization: Bearer <token>.
-The authentication middleware tries JWT validation first, then falls back to API token validation.
+A token goes in the same header as a JWT: Authorization: Bearer <token>.
+The authentication middleware tries JWT validation first and then falls back to API token validation.

 List tokens